 232 Procter Hall

 Her clinical experience, expertise, and interests include: Primary Care, Health Promotion, Community Health, and Vulnerable Populations.
-Dr. Jones graduated with her Bachelor's degree in nursing in 1991 and her Family Nurse Practitioner certification in 2000.
+Dr. Jones graduated with her Bachelor's degree in nursing in 1991, Master's degree in nursing and Family Nurse Practitioner certification in 2000, and PhD in Nursing Science with a focus on symptoms managment in 2015.
 Throughout her career she has been focused on providing quality healthcare in a variety of patient settings.
-She feels very fortunate to have an opportunity to combine her research and clinical interests ain her role at the University of Cincinnati.
+She feels very fortunate to have an opportunity to combine her research and clinical interests in her role at the University of Cincinnati.

 275.02 Procter Hall